Top Schools for Mechanical Engineering

 Learn about programs in mechanical engineering, through which students learn how to research, design and develop engines, machines and tools.
 Read about the degree options at three high-ranking universities, and find an overview of other schools in the U.S. that train mechanical engineers.

 According to U.S. News & World Report, the highest-ranked mechanical engineering schools in the country can be found at the Massachusetts Institute of Technology, Stanford University and the University of California in Berkeley.
 All three universities offer undergraduate and graduate degrees in engineering; unique to MIT are its related programs in marine and ocean engineering.

 1. Massachusetts Institute of Technology (MIT) in Cambridge, MA

-|School Highlight: According to U.S. News & World Report in 2010, MIT ranked first in the nation for its Department of Mechanical Engineering.
-In 2011, the university also placed first for its undergraduate engineering programs, as designated by USN&WR.|
+|School Highlight: According to U.S. News & World Report in 2015, MIT is ranked 1st in the nation for its Department of Mechanical Engineering.
+In 2015, the university also placed 1st for its undergraduate engineering programs, as designated by USN&WR.|

 2. Stanford University in Stanford, CA

-|School Highlight: Stanford University is a private school that placed fifth on U.S. News & World Report's list of national universities in 2009.
-USN&WR also ranked the university's Mechanical Engineering department second among its peers for 2010.
+|School Highlight: Stanford University is a private school that placed 2nd on U.S. News & World Report's list of national universities in 2015.
+USN&WR also ranked the university's Mechanical Engineering department 2nd among its peers for 2015.|

 3. University of California - Berkeley